DETAILED ACTION

 configuring the agent entities to, as part of performing the iterative learning process (Pg.
 41, § “FEDERATED LEARNING”, “The local learning at each device typically consists of gradient descent iterations to update the model”), use over-the-air transmission (Pg.
 44, right column, § “HYBRID LEARNING: VERTICAL AND HORIZONTAL COMMUNICATIONS”, ¶ 3, “Considering again the structure in Fig. 2, fog learning would intelligently cluster the devices in the bottom-most layer such that each cluster has the potential to form a wireless ad-hoc network for parameter sharing or data offloading.
 Similarly, the upper layers will be clustered such that the computing nodes in each layer are capable of communicating for parameter sharing, in some cases via low-latency wired connections (e.g., multiple local edge servers connected via fiber in a metropolitan area) and in other cases over the air (e.g., UAVs).”);

-configuring the cluster head of each cluster to, as part of performing the iterative learning process: aggregate the local updates received from the agent entities within its cluster, and use unicast digital transmission for communicating aggregated local updates to the server entity (Pg.
+for each cluster head and corresponding cluster, configuring the cluster head to, as part of performing the iterative learning process: aggregate the local updates received from the agent entities within the corresponding cluster, and use unicast digital transmission for communicating aggregated local updates to the server entity (Pg.
 44, right column, ¶ 4, “In Fig. 4, we represent the fog learning network architecture as a logical tree graph, the leaves of which are the edge devices and the root of which is the main server.
 Fog learning is a hybrid learning methodology which leverages horizontal communications among nodes in addition to vertical parameter transfers between the layers.”, Pg.
 45, Fig. 4; Pg.
 46, right column, § “Block-Based Learning”, wherein the head node(s) are cluster head(s) and have an aggregation frequency for vertical updates to the root server); and

 Hosseinalipour is silent on direct analog modulation.